by-student-2017/QM2Thermo/README.md

 ## Input files
 - parameter.txt
 - phononDOS.dat (option)
+- lambda (option)
+- a2F.dos* (option) from
-- lambda (option) from QE format (Data from Abinit, etc. can be used if it matches the QE format.)
+- Note: lambda and a2F.dos: QE format (Data from Abinit, etc. can be used if it matches the QE format.)
-- a2F.dot* (option) from QE format (Data from Abinit, etc. can be used if it matches the QE format.)

 ## WIEN2k output files (test: WIEN2k ver.12 and ver.16.
 LDA, PBE, WC, PBEsol or TB-mBJ)